bhavya444/Pymap/README.md

 ![alt text](one.png)

 # To use folium
-using the terminal, type : pip install folium
+In the terminal, type : pip install folium